 Hat + Sunglasses

 Dark hair like ours soaks up all that heat.
 Ever touched the top of your head when you’ve been out and realised that its boiling hot?
-Yeah, that’s really not good for you.
+Well, that’s really not good for you.
 It will give you a nagging headache and sometimes even cause a sunstroke.
 Wearing a cap or a hat is a great way to shield yourself while adding a cute style statement to your look.
 Sunglasses go without saying, but apart from looking cool, they protect the sensitive eye area and prevent things like corneal flashburn (basically your eyes getting sunburned).
 Also make sure your sunglasses are from a decent brand that has UV protection on the lens.

 Heat = frizz!
 The worst hair nightmare for any girl.
 A lightweight hair serum such as Moroccan Oil Light or, my new favourite, Bumble & Bumble Hairdresser’s Invisible Oil, smoothed over damp hair can help with those annoying flyways and that weird humidity related volume (you know the kind of volume you DON’T want).
 It keeps the hair soft and tangle free.
 Use after a clarifying shampoo and creamy conditioner for maximum impact.
-I also keep my hair tied in a loose bun or a braid to keep it off my neck, and to tame it for when I want to open it up.
+I also keep my hair tied in a loose bun or a braid to keep it off my neck, and tame for when I want to open it up.

 Generally I’d say you should avoid heavy make up in the heat.
 Thick foundations and a full face of products will block the hell out of your pores and make you sweat & breakout.
 If you must, use a concealer on the essential areas after you apply sunblock, or a BB cream/tinted moisturiser, add waterproof mascara and a lip/cheek tint such as Benefit BeneTint or Bobbi Brown Pot Rouge For Lips & Cheeks (I like the shades Raspberry & Blushed Rose for my medium tone skin).
 I also like adding a bit of highlighter to my cheek bones, arch of my brow and above the lip if I’m going out at night.
-But keep it simple because your face will melt unless you really lay it on thick with a primer, matte foundation, setting powder et al. And then it will most likely look cakey after you sweat.
-Please avoid this look at all costs 😉
+But keep it simple because your face will melt unless you really lay it on thick with a primer, concealer, matte foundation, loose powder et al. And then it will most likely become cakey and creased after you sweat.
+Must avoid this look at all costs 😉

 Pores get blocked with all the sweat and oil your skin produces on a daily basis, so exfoliation is key if you want prevent black or white heads, acne, and generally uneven skin tone.
 Choose a moderately grainy formula and exfoliate once or twice a week as per your individual needs.
 I use an apricot or walnut scrub, such as Himalaya Gentle Exfoliating Walnut Scrub or I make a homemade one with gram flour, turmeric and yogurt.